labmec/wgma/README.md

 - usage of PML
 - usage of the `wgma::slepc::EPSHandler` for using SLEPc solvers
 - creation of more complex geometries in NeoPZ

+### rib wg

+Analysis of a rib waveguide.

+Illustrates
+- reading a `.msh` file from gmsh
+- directional refinement (useful for singularities)